microsoft/nni/docs/HowToDebug.md

 - **Trial**: Trial code is the code you write to run your experiment, which is an individual attempt at applying a new configuration (e.g., a set of hyperparameter values, a specific nerual architecture).

 ## Where is the log

+### nnictl

+All possible errors errors when launching NNI can be found here.

+You can use `nnictl log stderr` to find error information.
+Or find it in `~/nni/nnictl/log/stderr`.

 ### Experiment Root Directory
 Every experiment has a root folder, which is shown on the right-top corner of webUI.
 Or you could assemble it by replacing the `experiment_id` with your actual experiment_id in path `~/nni/experiment/experiment_id/` in case of webUI failure. `experiment_id` could be seen when you run `nnictl create ...` to create a new experiment.